High Stability Mechanical Frequency Sensing beyond the Linear Regime

-To optimize the tradeoff between high amplitude operation and AM-FM conversion, conventional guidance is often to operate at the critical amplitude at which nonlinearity sets in \cite{kanellopulos2025comparative, olcum2014weighing, molina2021high, schmid2016fundamentals, sansa2016frequency, demir2019fundamental, roy2018improving}.
-However, this approach prevents taking full advantage of a high mechanical drive and, furthermore, in smaller devices, the nonlinearity presents at ever lower amplitudes \cite{barnard2019real}, limiting the obtainable phase resolution.
-Some have suggested that a choice between optimal performance in either the slow or fast sensing regime should determine whether to drive beyond linearity \cite{manzaneque2023resolution}.
-Others have developed ways to overcome AM-FM conversion at high amplitude \cite{zou2017non, kenig2012optimal, villanueva2013surpassing, antonio2012frequency, zhang2024frequency}, but they are complicated experimentally and/or functional only in a limited parameter space.
+To optimize the tradeoff between high amplitude operation and $\delta A$-$\delta f$ conversion, conventional guidance is often to operate at the critical amplitude, where nonlinearity sets in \cite{kanellopulos2025comparative, olcum2014weighing, molina2021high, schmid2016fundamentals, sansa2016frequency, demir2019fundamental, roy2018improving}.
+However, this approach prevents full use of a high mechanical drive and, in smaller devices, the nonlinearity presents at lower amplitudes \cite{barnard2019real, barnard2012fluctuation, eichler2013symmetry, maillet2017nonlinear}, limiting obtainable phase resolution.
+Some suggest that choosing between optimal performance in either the slow or fast sensing regime should determine whether to drive beyond linearity \cite{manzaneque2023resolution}.
+Others have developed ways to overcome $\delta A$-$\delta f$ conversion at high amplitude \cite{zou2017non, kenig2012optimal, villanueva2013surpassing, antonio2012frequency, zhang2024frequency}, but they are complicated experimentally and/or functional only in a limited parameter space.

-In this Letter, we present and experimentally demonstrate a robust approach to operate above the critical amplitude, using the simple and most commonly used resonance frequency detection platform, the phase-locked loop (PLL) \cite{schmid2016fundamentals, demir2019fundamental, bevsic2023schemes, olcum2015high}.
-We leverage readily available but typically unused real-time amplitude information to correct the AM-FM noise.
+In this Letter, we present and demonstrate a robust approach to operate above the critical amplitude, contrary to the belief that such operation always degrades performance.
+Using the simple and widespread resonance frequency detection platform, the phase-locked loop (PLL) \cite{schmid2016fundamentals, demir2019fundamental, bevsic2023schemes, olcum2015high}, our method leverages readily available but typically unused time-dependent amplitude information to correct $\delta A$-$\delta f$ conversion.
 We thus improve the stability of our resonator by an order of magnitude when driven well beyond the critical amplitude.
-Furthermore, we use a multi-mechanical-mode detection scheme to mitigate ambient temperature drifts.
-Thus, we demonstrate correctable AM-FM noise and reach thermomechanically-limited noise levels below $5\times10^{-10}$ fractional frequency Allan deviation \cite{sadeghi2020frequency, kanellopulos2025comparative, zhang2025enhanced, sansa2016frequency}, independent of the chosen operating parameters.
+Furthermore, using a multi-mechanical-mode detection scheme on our 120 nm-thick patterned thin-film resonator \cite{norte2016mechanical}, we mitigate ambient temperature drifts.
+Thus, we demonstrate correctable $\delta A$-$\delta f$ effects and reach thermomechanically-limited noise levels below $5\times10^{-10}$ fractional frequency Allan deviation \cite{sadeghi2020frequency, kanellopulos2025comparative, zhang2025enhanced, sansa2016frequency}, independent of chosen operating parameters.